3rdparty/eventuals/README.md

   });
 ```

-### `Transform` and `Map`
+### `Map`

 Often times you'll want to perform some transformations on your stream.
-You can do that explicitly with `Transform`, or implicitly with `Map`.
+You can do that with `Map`.
 Here's an example of doing a "map reduce":

 ```cpp
 auto e = Stream<int>()